Laggg/neural-env-surviv/README.md

 </div>

 ## Neural environment for training an RL-agent by using expert trajectories only
 Game [surviv.io](https://surviv.io/) does not have any environment in which it would be possible to train an RL agent.
 Environment is a function that gets the current state and the agent's action and returns the next state and reward: **state_next,reward=ENV(state_curr,action)**.

-We present
+That's why we present:
-1. our neural environment (deep learning models) which perform all required features of the real game environment needed for training RL-agents locomotion.
+1. **our neural environment** (deep learning models) which perform all required features of the real game environment needed for training RL-agents locomotion.
-2. DQN RL agent (trained in our neural engine) which aims to run up to all the stones that fall into his field of vision.
+2. **our DQN RL agent** (trained in neural engine) which aims to run up to all the stones that fall into his field of vision.
 We will use this proof-of-concept technology to train our agent to loot vital items and other skills in [a global project](https://github.com/Laggg/ml-bots-surviv.io).

 ### Motivation
 In all our experiments **environment state is the RGB frame**.
 The development of this technology will allow some designed robots to be trained in cooking/cleaning/repairing with huge video information from YouTube and twitch.